 In small companies or teams (less than 50), we should be aiming a little higher than the 65-85% range.
 At Culture Amp, we usually recommend an 80-90% rate to be a good minimum benchmark, as it allows us to hear from 4 out of 5 people on average.

 As we move to larger companies, we can scale our expectations down – with 500 employees, we will probably get a good sense of where the company is with a 70% rate of participation, so 70-80% is a good benchmark.

 Companies of 1000+ can probably aim for a participation rate of around 65% as their lower bound – even though higher rates allow a stronger sense of involvement psychologically.

 Ideal survey participation rate

-Sometimes there will be reasons for even the above participation rates to be difficult, and one can certainly still get a good statistical estimate from smaller samples in large companies.
+Of course, there may be reasons or situations in which it is difficult to achieve the above survey participation rates.
+In any case, it’s still possible to get a good statistical estimate from smaller samples in larger companies.